 (a) Upper-speed tolerance: 2.0 km/h higher than the nominal linear speed trace within ±1.0 second of the given point in time;

-(b) Lower-speed tolerance: 2.0 km/h lower than the nominal linear speed trace within ±1.0 second of the given point in time.
+(b) Lower-speed tolerance: 2.0 km/h lower than the nominal linear speed trace within ±1.0 second of the given point in time;

 Figure 9.2. depicts the upper and lower speed tolerance limits as applied in the WLTP-Brake cycle.